 Gardening and growing is good for us all!
 It is good for our physical and mental health, for reducing stress and helping to tackle challenging behaviour.
 It can also help to build confidence and develop a range of employability skills.

 HSBC’s new head office at No1 Centenary will have 2 Garden Organic designed terraces for staff and visitors to enjoy.
-Garden Organic will also train a cohort of staff to care for their new gardens and to encouraging them to make them inspirational places to get more of their colleagues gardening and growing organically.
+Garden Organic will also train a cohort of staff to care for their new gardens and to encourage them to make them inspirational places to get more of their colleagues gardening and growing organically.

 Thyme To Be is the latest in a number of social and therapeutic horticulture projects from Garden Organic.
 The project, funded by the Bupa UK Foundation and run in conjunction with The Carers Trust Heart of England, invites carers in Coventry and Warwickshire to join regular gardening sessions led by Garden Organic’s horticultural therapy experts.